twtavares/font-work-sans/README.md

 ***

-# npm package of Open Sans
+# npm package of Work Sans

 Work Sans is a humanist sans serif typeface.